The 16 German states couldn't be more diverse!

 Fascinating traditions and delicous foods vary throughout the country, facts that amaze first-time visitors again and again.

-Discover the 16 states of Germany with me, and find your personal hightlight for your next holiday.
+Although not all states are internationally know as tourist destination, there are always places worthwhile to visit.
+Discover the 16 federal states of Germany with me, and find your personal highlight for your next vacation.

 The modern German states were built after World War II during the allied occupation.